 Ph: 02 9704 1450 or 1800 025 461

 Pets with a microchip implanted in NSW are required by law to be registered on a state based register known as the NSW "Companion Animal Registry" (see www.petregistry.nsw.gov.au).
 This state based database is not linked to any national register.
 It is not compulsory in NSW to register a pet's microchip on a national registry.
 Therefore if you have recently moved from NSW to our state we strongly recommend checking www.petadress.com.au to see if your pet has been registered on a national database.
 If your pet's details are not recognised, please contact a national register such as Central Animal Records (details above) and complete a registration form.
-A fee of approximately $10 will apply.
+A fee does apply.
 If you do not know your pet's microchip number and visit our practice please contact us for more information.

 We use Lifechip Bio Thermo microchips - the first and only microchip that provides instant identification plus non-invasive body temperature measurement in seconds.
 The great news is, if your pet has one of these microchips implanted, we no longer need to use a thermometer for routine check-ups and your pet will no longer cringe at the sight of our examination room.